paulfitz/daff/README.md

 The library
 -----------

-First, include `coopyhx.js` on a webpage:
+For Javascript use - first, include `coopyhx.js` on a webpage:
 ```html
 <script src="coopyhx.js"></script>
 ```